expressjs/expressjs.com/en/advanced/best-practice-security.md

 In contrast, [cookie-session](https://www.npmjs.com/package/cookie-session) middleware implements cookie-backed storage: it serializes the entire session to the cookie, rather than just a session key.
 Only use it when session data is relatively small and easily encoded as primitive values (rather than objects).
 Although browsers are supposed to support at least 4096 bytes per cookie, to ensure you don't exceed the limit, don't exceed a size of 4093 bytes per domain.
 Also, be aware that the cookie data will be visible to the client, so if there is any reason to keep it secure or obscure, then express-session may be a better choice.

-### Don't use default session cookie name
+### Don't use the default session cookie name

 Using the default session cookie name can open your app to attacks.
 The security issue posed is similar to `X-Powered-By`: a potential attacker can use it to fingerprint the server and target attacks accordingly.

-To avoid this, use generic cookie names; for example using [express-session](https://www.npmjs.com/package/express-session) middleware:
+To avoid this problem, use generic cookie names; for example using [express-session](https://www.npmjs.com/package/express-session) middleware:

 <pre><code class="language-javascript" translate="no">
 var session = require('express-session');